capnproto/capnproto/doc/_posts/2015-03-02-security-advisory-and-integer-overflow-protection.md

 And by the way, integer overflow affects many memory-safe languages too!
 Java and C# don't protect against overflow.
 Python does, using slow arbitrary-precision integers.
 Javascript doesn't use integers, and is instead succeptible to loss-of-precision bugs, which can have similar (but more subtle) consequences.

 While writing Cap'n Proto, I made sure to think carefully about overflow and managed to correct for it most of the time.
-On learning that I missed a case, I immediately wondered how many others I might have missed, and how I might go about systematically finding them.
+On learning that I missed a case, I immediately feared that I might have missed many more, and wondered how I might go about systematically finding them.

 Fuzz testing -- e.g. using [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) -- is one approach, and is indeed how Ben found the two bugs he reported.
-We will make AFL part of our release process in the future.
+As mentioned above, we will make AFL part of our release process in the future.
 However, AFL cannot really _prove_ anything -- it can only try lots of possibilities.
 I want my compiler to refuse to compile arithmetic which might overflow.

 ### Proving Safety Through Template Metaprogramming